Liveaboard Diving in Grace Bay

-Adding this area to your liveaboard itinerary will ensure that you get to experience as many different dive sites as your length of trip allows.
-Turks and Caicos has so many diverse dive sites; it would be next to impossible to get the same experience on land as you will from a liveaboard dive tour.
+Adding this area to your liveaboard itinerary will ensure you experience as many different dive sites as your length of trip allows.
+Turks and Caicos has so many diverse dive sites; getting the same experience on land as you will from a liveaboard dive tour would be impossible.

 GRACE BAY UNDERWATER

 A myriad of marine life can be spotted in and around Grace Bay.
 Massive groupers, schools of barracuda, and turtles are among the memorable species seen swimming the seas.
-Occasionally manta rays can be found cruising the waters.
-What is particularly monumental about this area is that due to the warm and shallow waters, it is a gathering ground for pregnant reef sharks during the summer months due to the warm and shallow waters.
-Shark enthusiasts will be in utter awe watching these mothers-to-be gracefully glide through the tropical waters.
+Occasionally, manta rays can be found cruising the waters.
+This area is particularly monumental because it is a gathering ground for pregnant reef sharks during the summer months due to the warm and shallow waters.
+Shark enthusiasts will be in awe watching these mothers-to-be gracefully glide through the tropical waters.

 DIVE SITES OF GRACE BAY

-GRACELAND - Graceland begins at a sand chute and continues through a spectacular swim-through that opens up right onto the wall.
+GRACELAND - Graceland begins at a sand chute and continues through a spectacular swim-through that opens onto the wall.
 There is a slight current here, so a nice hover with limited fin movement makes this a relaxing yet exciting ride!
 Loads of grottos and indentations are scattered along the wall.
-This is a great location for the macro explorer or for the diver who just wants to sit back and relax, watching the jacks, spadefish, and reef sharks swim by.
+This is a great location for the macro explorer or for the diver who wants to sit back and relax, watching the jacks, spadefish, and reef sharks swim by.

-GROUPER HOLE - This location used to be the site of grouper feedings, prior to the development of the marine park.
+GROUPER HOLE - This location used to be the site of grouper feedings before the development of the marine park.
 There is still a good opportunity to catch a glimpse of these gentle giants in a cave where they like to hang out at this dive site.
 This dive site also boasts a substantially sized coral head in the middle of a sand chute.